 The key to creating a successful e-Commerce product is to have the right features for your website.
 Let’s dive deep into what features are must-haves and which are just nice to have.
 Making this distinction will facilitate your journey to achieving your goals.

 This article will list the main features I consider to be quintessential to building a complete e-Commerce platform.

 The process should kickstart with a planning phase in which all the technical solutions are discussed and agreed upon to give the development team a clear understanding of the project.
-This should include aspects regarding all the technologies that are going to be used, all the features required by your desired outcome, and everything that might arise in further discussions along the development process.
-You want to have a complete picture before you start to build the platform so the structure you build it upon is as stable and as suitable as possible.
+This should include aspects regarding all the technologies that will be used, all the features required by your desired outcome, and everything that might arise in further discussions along the development process.
+You want to have a complete picture before you build the platform so the structure you build it upon is as stable and suitable as possible.

 By following these guidelines, both you and the developers accurately estimate all the resources required by the project at the start of the road so that you won’t get unexpected significant changes throughout the journey.

 After deciding what resources will be used, it’s time to choose what third-party integrations are necessary for your platform’s success and which providers are suitable for your business.
 By making this step in this phase, you get enough time to negotiate and sign the partnerships with the providers, so everything will be ready when you launch the website.
 Moreover, you have extra time to decide on the best offer, so you won’t go with the first provider you find due to time constraints.

 Getting internal resources and the third-party integrations decided upon allows the stakeholders to centralize all the information and create an accurate timeline for the project, which will be used as a benchmark across the whole journey.
 This timeline will allow for additional planning for any activities related to the live release.
 It will help coordinate the third-party agreements to avoid delays from the project’s externalized tasks.
 Moreover, this timeline will include an approved final budget for the whole project.